Smoked Pork Tenderloin with Georgia Peach Glaze

 Instructions

 - Prep the Pork: Trim silver skin from tenderloins.
-Pat dry, rub with olive oil and Dijon, then coat with rub and a pinch of salt.
+Pat dry, rub with olive oil and Dijon, then coat with Heart & Hustle Rib Rub and a pinch of salt.
 Let rest at room temp while the smoker heats.

 - Preheat the Smoker: Heat to 225–250°F using peach, apple, or cherry wood.